bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 1: 00:28:08

-Yeah, tell me more about your current status in terms of having users actually use the software and Have you actually caught any breaches?
+Yeah, tell me more about your current status in terms of having users actually use the software and have you actually caught any breaches?
 Is it doing its job?

 Speaker 0: 00:28:18